wisotzky/sros-ansible/README.md

 ansible-galaxy collection install nokia.sros
 ```

-If you have already installed a previous version, you can  upgrade to the latest version of this collection, by adding the `--force-with-deps` option:
+If you have already installed a previous version, you can upgrade to the latest version of this collection by adding the `--force-with-deps` option:
 ```bash
 ansible-galaxy collection install nokia.sros --force-with-deps
 ```